ResearchComputing/Documentation/FAQs.md

 ## How do I install my own python library?

 Research Computing provides commonly used Python libraries as modules.
 This guide covers installing a local Python library (pyDOE) which is not included in the Research Computing modules.
-One prerequisite assumption is that you are using the <a href="https://www.rc.colorado.edu/support/user-guide/modules.html">new module system</a>.
+One prerequisite assumption is that you are using the [new module system](https://github.com/ResearchComputing/Research-Computing-User-Tutorials/wiki/Loading-Modules).
 That being said, this guide can be tweaked to be used on the older modules as well.

 First login to a login node and then ssh to a compile node.